12 Changes You Should Make To Be Happier At Work

 Now, you can’t change the guy who complains about everything, or who is never happy with your work.
 But you can change how you think about him and how you react to him.
 When you start to see people as people, and therefore as having the possibility of a relationship, they are less easily dismissed.

-7. Start your day in a happy way.
+7. Start your day on a good note

 In a study in the Academy of Management Journal, researchers found that how you start your day matters.
-They theorized that the start of your day is an “affective prime”, something that orients you and sets your mind to see following events in a certain way.
+They theorized that the start of your day is an “affective prime,” something that orients you and sets your mind to see the following events in a certain way.

 Did your work day start tired and groggy?
 With a long and unproductive meeting?
 With a confrontation with your boss?
 While some things aren’t always in your control, you can create even small habits to get your day set on a positive note.
 Perhaps getting a cup of coffee or tea and savoring it for a bit before diving into work, or maybe reviewing what you did the previous day to get a better understanding of the day before logging into email.
 If you are on customer support for the day, give yourself a few mental moments to clear your head and get something positive under the belt before logging into the help desk and dealing with the sometimes negative messages that await you.